MicrosoftDocs/learn/learn-pr/azure/access-data-azure-blob-storage-multiple-protocols/includes/4-access-data-azure-blob-storage-nfs-protocol.md

 3. Create a container within the storage accounts, then mount that container using a client that supports the NFS 3.0 protocol.

-4. Use the following code to mount a container using a NFS 3.0 client.
+4. Use the following code to mount a container using an NFS 3.0 client.
 Replace the values for <_nameofthestoraggeaccount_> and <_nameofthecontainer_> with names that correspond to your environment.

     ```
     Sudo mount -o sec=sys,vers=3,nolock,proto=tcp <nameofthestorageaccount>.blob.core.windows.net:/<nameofthestorageaccount>/<nameofthecontainer>  /mnt/blob